quaintm/gb-projects/WindDownTO-DO.md

 - [X]  ~~move work from aws box to central analytics machine~~
   //TR says they can stay
 - [ ]  Add description of NOBS to BIMertics.tex file
+- [ ]  Give presentation on function of python / mysqldb / cron job

 ###Process things:
 - [X]  talk to george/amy about moving the product catalog app to something